yangchenyun/yangchenyun.github.com/_posts/2011-12-31-lesson-learned.md

   Making decision is hard, but stick with it is much harder. when I was struggling with self-doubt and fear, I developed two ways to sustain myself: **feed your motivation** with [Qotto](quote.yangchenyun.com) and **always take actions**.

 ###The Full Story
-  After the first thrilling week after I dived into computer science, things tend out to be much more difficult than I thought before.
+  After the first thrilling week after I dived into computer science, things turned out to be much more difficult than I thought before.
 It's as if without preparation I walked into a Arabic village with a map full of mystical symbols which seems to contain the biggest secret of the city.
 I started with the simpliest ones, tried to understand it through searching and asking.

   After I have acquired the basic knowledge, I soon realized that there are more areas I need to explore, the map I had is just the entrance of a much bigger world.
 From times to times, I received news about this bigger world.
 The more news I heart about it, the eager I wanted to see it, the more frustrating I became - because it is far away from where I am.